dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 Restart handlers
 ----------------

-You can return a fallback value from the ``signal`` function to recover from a condition, but that technique has limitations.
+You can recover from a problem by returning a fall-back value from the ``signal`` function, but that technique has limitations.
 It does not provide much encapsulation or allow for complicated recovery information, and the recovery information has to be processed locally.

 Another way to return recovery information is through the use of a :term:`restart`.
 A restart is a condition that includes recovery information.
-This condition does not indicate a problem, but instead provides a solution.
+But unlike most conditions, this condition provides a solution instead of indicating a problem.
 A restart handler — which may be established anywhere useful — can use the information included in the restart to work around the problem.

+For example, if the ``find-pet`` function above does not succeed, the ``handle-no-pet-found`` function could create a new goldfish object and signal a ``<possible-new-pet>`` restart, returning the goldfish.
+The callers of ``find-pet`` would establish a handler for that restart.
+The restart handler established by the ``find-person-or-pet`` function would probably ignore the goldfish and signal a different condition instead, but other callers may establish different restart handlers with the appropriate behavior.

-Of course, when the restart handler finishes, it returns, and its caller returns, and so on until the original ``signal`` function returns and the program resumes operation where it left off.
-You cannot use restart handlers or conditions alone to escape the program's normal flow of control.
+Regardless, when the restart handler finishes, it returns, and then its caller returns, and so on until the original ``signal`` function returns, at which point the program resumes work where it left off.
+You cannot use restart handlers or conditions to escape the program's normal flow of control.
 For that, Dylan offers blocks.

 Blocks
 ======